iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 iPhone 13 Pro and iPhone 14 Pro rear camera units

-While the main lenses for the iPhone 14 Pro and the iPhone 13 Pro are both 24mm equivalent focal length, the 14 Pro’s has a slightly narrower f/1.78 aperture, compared with f/1.5 for its predecessor.
-Reports suggest that the sensor is not only higher in resolution, but also bigger in physical size, so that shouldn’t have too much of an impact for low-light shooting.
-Both phones use sensor-shift optical image stabilisation, but for the 14 Pro, the technology is now in its second generation.
+The main lenses for the iPhone 14 Pro and the iPhone 13 Pro are both 24mm equivalent focal length.
+Interestingly, the 14 Pro’s has a slightly narrower f/1.78 aperture, compared with f/1.5 for its predecessor.
+This may sound regressive, but reports suggest that the sensor is higher in resolution and also physically bigger.
+The aperture size should not, therefore, affect low-light shooting adversely.
+Both phones use sensor-shift optical image stabilisation, but for the 14 Pro, the technology is in its second generation.

-An ultra-wide lens appears on both models, offering a 13mm equivalent focal length.
-For some reason, the iPhone 14 Pro’s ultra-wide angle lens is f/2.2, compared with the iPhone 13 Pro’s f/1.8.
-This could have an impact on low-light shooting, but other specifications, such as the “Photonic Engine” found in the newer model could compensate for that.
+Both models have an ultra-wide lens offering a 13mm equivalent focal length.
+For some reason, the iPhone 14 Pro’s ultra-wide angle lens has an aperture of f/2.2, compared with the iPhone 13 Pro’s f/1.8.
+This could have an impact on low-light shooting, but other specifications, such as the “Photonic Engine” found in the newer model could compensate for this.

-The telephoto lens for both models is 3x – or 72mm equivalent, and both have an f/2.8 aperture, so we expect these to be pretty much the same.
-One new function for the iPhone 14 Pro is the ability to access a 2x “lens” directly within the native app – this is not a real lens, but rather an in-camera crop which makes use of the 48 megapixel lens.
+The telephoto lens for both models offers 3x magnification, or 72mm equivalent, and both have an f/2.8 aperture, so we expect these to be much the same.
+A new function in the iPhone 14 Pro is the ability to access a 2x “lens” directly within the native app – not a real lens, but rather an in-camera crop which makes use of the 48 megapixel lens.

-The front-facing camera for both models is a “TrueDepth” 12 megapixel device, but the newer iPhone 14 Pro has an f/1.9 aperture (compared with f/2.2) and boasts autofocus for the first time.
+The front-facing ‘selfie’ camera on both models is a “TrueDepth” 12 megapixel device, but the newer iPhone 14 Pro has an f/1.9 aperture (compared with f/2.2 on the iPhone 13 Pro) and boasts autofocus for the first time.

-So to sum up here, the main differences between the cameras on paper are a new 48 megapixel sensor for the main camera, slight differences in aperture, the addition of the Photonic Engine and a new “2x” option.
+In summary then, the main differences between the cameras are, on paper, a new 48 megapixel sensor for the main camera, slight differences in maximum aperture for the main and wide-angle cameras, the addition of the Photonic Engine and a new “2x” zoom option.

-In the real world though, the differences are a little more subtle and harder to spot – as we’ll see in the examples highlighted below.
+In reality though, the differences are a little more subtle and harder to spot, as we’ll see in the examples below.

-iPhone 14 Pro vs iPhone 13 Pro: General image quality
+iPhone 14 Pro vs iPhone 13 Pro: image quality

-Comparing images taken in good light reveals that there’s very little noticeable difference between the two models – perhaps unless you start really scrutinising at pixel level.
-Certainly, on the phone screens, image quality between the two look very similar.
-You can click the images to view full-size sample photos!
+Comparing images taken in good light reveals that there’s very little noticeable difference between the two models – until you start really scrutinising at pixel level.
+On the two phone screens, image quality certainly looks very similar.
+Click the images to view full-size sample photos.

 Zoom 1x iPhone 13 Pro